bolajiwahab/pgrubic/docs/docs/settings.md

 </details>

 ### **ignore**
-List of linting rules or prefixes to disable.
+List of rule aliases or prefixes to disable.
 It can be the exact code of a rule or an entire category of rules, for example, `TP017`, `TP`.
 Can be used in combination with `select` to streamline rules selection.
+Please note that **ignore** takes precedence over **select**.

 **Type**: `list[str]`